njpanderson/Citrus-for-Craft-2/README.md

 =====
 A Craft CMS plugin for purging and banning Varnish caches when elements are saved.

- > _Citrus, a common liquid for stripping varnish._

 Installation
 ---
 1. Download and extract the contents of the zip.
 Copy the /citrus folder to your Craft plugin folder.